E-Aston/CoralGeometry/README.md

 user-input values.
 Fortunately, these are pop-up boxes that have attached instructions.
 The only manual step required of the user is detecting markers and scaling models.

-Requirements: Active license for metashape. (optional) Python interpreter (we recommend PyCharm) for inspecting and editing the python code as required.
+Requirements: Active license for metashape.
+Python interpreter (we recommend PyCharm) for inspecting and editing the python code as required.

 All you need to do is download the script "Metashape_Processing.py", and run it from inside Metashape.
 The process